-- Prison Episode: He told Alex that when she was Alex's age, Her father was also incarcerated, She taught everybody that incarcerated means that when somebody violates the law (an adult rule), They have to go to jail or prison.
+- Prison Episode: Sofia told Alex that when she was Alex's age, her father was also incarcerated, She taught everybody that incarcerated means that when somebody violates the law (an adult rule), they have to go to jail or prison.

 Gordon's wife and, as such, a maternal figure to those around her.

 - Parents Walk In at the Worst Time: Including one incident where Miles didn't want her to see the chaos happening in his room.

 - Team Mom: To everyone on the street.